-Long term storage (60 days or more) of your motorcycle will require some preventive procedures to guard against deterioration After thoroughtly cleaning the motorcycle, prepare for storage as follows shake the tank to coat the inner surfaces thoroughly and drain off the excess oil Reinstall the tank
+Long term storage (60 days or more) of your motorcycle will require some preventive procedures to guard against deterioration After thoroughly cleaning the motorcycle, prepare for storage as follows.

-- 1 Drain the fuel tank, fuel lines, and carburetor float bowl(s) - Remove empty fuel tank, pour a cup of SAE 10W30 or 20W40 motor oil in tank,
+- Drain the fuel tank, fuel lines, and carburetor float bowl(s) - 2.
+Remove the empty fuel tank, pour a cup of SAE 10W30 or 20W40 motor oil in the tank, shake the tank to coat the inner surfaces thoroughly and drain off the -excess oil Reinstall the tank

-3 Remove the spark plug, pour about one tablespoon of SAE 10W30 or 20W40 motor oil in the spark plug hole and reinstall the spark plug Turn the engine over several times (ground spark plug lead wires) to coat the cylinder walls with oil
+3 Remove the spark plug, pour about one tablespoon of SAE 10W30 or 20W40 -motor oil in the spark plug hole and reinstall the spark plug Turn the engine over several times (ground spark plug -lead wires) to coat the cylinder walls with oil.

-When using the starter motor to crank the engine, remove the spark plug wires, and ground them to prevent sparking.
+When using the starter motor to crank \ the engine, remove the spark plug wires, and ground them to prevent sparking.

-4 Remove the drive chain Thoroughly clean the chain with kerosene and lubricate Reinstall the chain or store it in a plastic bag (tied to frame for safe-keeping)
+Remove the drive chain Thoroughly clean the chain with kerosene and lubricate it Reinstall the chain or store it in a plastic bag (tied to frame for safekeeping).

-- 5. Lubricate all control cables - 6 Block up the frame to raise both wheels off the ground. - 7 Tie a plastic bag over the exhaust pipe outlet to prevent moisture from entering - 8 If storing in a humid or salt-air atmosphere, coat all exposed metal surfaces with a light film of oil Do not apply oil to any rubber parts or the seat cover - Remove the battery and charge it.
-Store it in a dry place and recharge it once a month Do not store the battery in an excessively warm or cold place (less than 0 °C(30 °F) or more than 30 °C(90 °F))
+- 5. Lubricate all contol cables. - 6.
+Block up the frame to raise both wheels off the ground - 7 Tie a plastic bag over the exhaust pipe outlet to prevent moisture from entering - 8 If storing in a humid or salt-air atmosphere, coat all exposed metal surfaces with a light film of oil Do not apply oil to any rubber parts or the seat cover. - Remove the battery and charge it.
+Store it in a dry place and recharge it once a month.
+Do not store the battery in an excessively warm or cold place (less than 0°C (30°F) or more than 30°C (90°F)).